Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Application I: one-dimensional transverse-field Ising model

+where $t_{ij}(n)=t_{ji}(n) \in \mathbb{R}$, and $a_i$ ($a_i^\dagger$) denotes the annihilation (creation) operator of a single spin flip at site $i$.
+The ground–state energy term in Eq.~(\ref{eq:H1}) is retained explicitly, as required by the irreducible construction in Eq.~(\ref{eq:subtract}), to ensure that the excitation-energy contributions remain cluster additive~\cite{Gelfand1996}.

+We evaluate the ground-state energy $E_0(n)$ and the distance-$r$ summed hopping amplitudes $\sum_{i=1}^{n-r} t_{i,i+r}(n)$ for $r=0,\dots,n-1$ on each cluster.
+These quantities are then used as input for NLCE to obtain the corresponding local couplings $t_{i,i+r}^{\rm NLCE}$ in the thermodynamic limit, which are translationally invariant.
+The expansion is performed using clusters up to $n=16$.

-Figure~\ref{fig:hopping} shows the estimated hopping amplitudes $t_{i,i+r}^{\rm NLC}$, as a function of $r$, and the corresponding one-magnon excitation spectrum.
-For $J<1$, the hopping amplitudes $t_{i,i+r}^{\rm NLC}$ decay exponentially with $r$, consistent with a finite energy gap.
-As $J$ approaches 1, the decay becomes slower, and, at $J=1$, the decay follows a $1/r^2$ power law, corresponding to a gapless excitation spectrum with dynamical exponent $Z=1$.
+Figure~\ref{fig:hopping} shows the estimated hopping amplitudes $t_{i,i+r}^{\rm NLCE}$ as a function of distance $r$, and the corresponding one-magnon excitation spectrum.
+For $J<1$, the hopping amplitudes $t_{i,i+r}^{\rm NLCE}$ decay exponentially with $r$, consistent with a finite excitation gap.
+As $J$ approaches 1, the decay becomes slower, and at $J=1$ it follows a $1/r^2$ power-law behavior, indicating a gapless excitation spectrum with dynamical exponent $z=1$.

-Despite the small system size (up to 16 spins), the resulting excitation spectra obtained agree well with exact results.
-This is consistent with previous studies~\cite{YangS2011}.
+Despite the limited cluster size considered (up to $n=16$), the resulting excitation spectra show excellent agreement with the exact results, demonstrating the quantitative accuracy of the present approach and its consistency with previous studies~\cite{YangS2011}.